-Priority Actions Status Progress of Australian Government Response (Year One) 2.1 All governments integrate lived experience expertise into leadership and governance structures for suicide prevention.
-There have been some appointments to leadership positions, including a Lived Experience Executive Director in the NMHC and advertisement of a Director of Lived Experience in the NSPO The recruitment advertisements for other positions in the NSPO did not explicitly include prioritisation or integration of lived experience knowledge and expertise into the planning and delivery of the NSPO's whole-of-government priorities or governance Many more lived experience appointments will be required to fully integrate lived experience expertise into leadership and governance structures for suicide prevention Lived experience engagement in the development of the National Agreement was limited, there was one confidential engagement with representative bodies and consumer peaks but no significant opportunity to advise on this important agreement The National Agreement commits to collaboration with people of lived experience however at the governance level this is limited to input rather than a governance role 2.2 All governments include a requirement for demonstrated engagement and co-design with people who have lived experience of suicide in funded research, services and programs.
-No clear progress on this priority action, the Leadership Program and other procurement levers could be used to include requirements for lived experience engagement to demonstrated engagement with people who have lived experience
+Priority Actions Status Progress of Australian Government Response 2.1 All governments integrate lived experience expertise into leadership and governance structures for suicide prevention.
+There have been some appointments to leadership positions, including a Lived Experience Executive Director in the NMHC and advertisement of a Director of Lived Experience in the NSPO.
+Many more lived experience appointments will be required to fully integrate lived experience expertise into leadership and governance structures for suicide prevention.
+Lived experience engagement in the development of the National Agreement was limited, there was one confidential engagement with representative bodies and consumer peaks but no significant opportunity to advise on this important agreement.
+The National Agreement Senior Officials Group includes four designated lived experience positions.
+While this goes some way towards lived experience within the governance structure, it is disproportionate to the 19 government officials in the group's membership and does not permit for the full diversity of lived experience.
+Requests to increase lived experience representation have not yet been accepted.
+2.2 All governments include a requirement for demonstrated engagement and co-design with people who have lived experience of suicide in funded research, services and programs.
+There has been some progress towards engagement with people who have lived experience in co-design processes for universal aftercare, postvention and distress brief interventions funded through the National Agreement.
+The establishment of a Lived Experience Partnership Group to advise the NSPO is an important forum to ensure lived experience engagement under the new National Strategy and subsequent work undertaken by the office.
+The NSPO, in partnership with the Australian Institute of Health and Welfare, has embedded lived experience advice into the National Suicide and Selfharm Monitoring System, with an evaluation of the system identifying this was a specific strength in the development process.
+Progress will only be achieved if early engagement translates to authentic co-design and it will be important for government to demonstrate the outcomes from work underway.

-Priority Actions Status Progress of Australian Government Response (Year One) 2.3 All governments commit adequate funding and implement support structures to build the lived experience workforce, including the lived experience peer workforce.
-While there has been a commitment for peer worker scholarships for the mental health system and the release of mental health peer workforce guidelines, there has been no investment specific to the suicide prevention peer workforce Specific commitments and resources are needed to develop the suicide prevention lived experience workforce as distinct from the mental health workforce Activity funding for lived experience leadership in the National Suicide Prevention Leadership Support Program (NSLPLP) may provide some support Activity funding for lived experience leadership in the National Suicide Prevention Leadership Support Program (NSLPLP) includes lived experience support 2.4 All governments increase lived experience research, particularly focused on people who have experienced suicidal distress and/or attempted suicide.
-The two-year \$4 million extension of the National Suicide Prevention Research Fund will enable further lived experience research and the co-design of research with people who have a lived experience of suicide Further concerted and cross-jurisdictional efforts will be required to increase lived experience research, including to evaluate suicide prevention interventions and improve understanding of fidelity and scalability of programs.
+- Further work is needed to ensure a lived experience requirement in other suicide prevention research, services and programs.
+2.3 All governments commit adequate funding and implement support structures to build the lived experience workforce, including the lived experience peer workforce.
+While there has been a commitment for peer worker scholarships for the mental health system and the release of mental health peer workforce guidelines, there has been no investment specific to the suicide prevention peer workforce.
+Specific commitments and resources are needed to develop the suicide prevention lived experience workforce as distinct from the mental health workforce.
+Activity funding for lived experience leadership in the National Suicide Prevention Leadership Support Program (NSLPLSP) includes funding to two organisations to provide lived experience leadership.
+Various activities at the state and territory level are outlined in the State of the States report, the commonwealth can play a leadership through incentivising state and territory governments to further build lived experience and peer workforces.
+2.4 All governments increase lived experience research, particularly focused on people who have experienced suicidal distress and/or attempted suicide.
+The two-year \$4 million extension of the National Suicide Prevention Research Fund will enable further lived experience research and the co-design of research with people who have a lived experience of suicide.
+Further concerted and cross-jurisdictional efforts will be required to increase lived experience research, including to evaluate suicide prevention interventions and improve understanding of fidelity and scalability of programs.